mathias-aparicio/mathias-aparicio.fr/content/posts/tailwind_deno.md

 [taxonomies]
 tags=["deno", "tailwind"]
 +++
-# Prologue
+## Prologue

 I was working in a project that used [deno](https://deno.com/) as javascript runtime alongside [fresh](https://fresh.deno.dev/) as web framework.
 And I couldn't find easly how to import a front.
+Here I would like to tell you how I managed to add the font.

 ## Prerequisites
 This post assumes you are working on a fresh project and use Tailwind CSS for styling library.